 CREATOR OF TECHNOLOGY TO COMBAT ONLINE AUCTION FRAUD

 In the beginning: If Associate Professor Yong Guan hadn’t begun his master’s program immediately after earning his bachelor’s degree in 1990, he might not today be one of the world’s emerging authorities on computer security.
-During that time, he spent three years building China’s first Internet and later his adviser encouraged him to pursue network security issues.
+During that time, he spent three years building China’s first Internet and later his advisor encouraged him to pursue network security issues.

 Getting focused: Today, Guan’s research focuses on securing wireless networks.
 “Wireless networks are different from wired networks because of their broadcasting nature,” Guan says.
 “Because of its wireless nature, anyone has the capacity to monitor a wireless network.”